opt12/DubinsPilot/README.md

 # DubinsPilot

+**_The project now works with Qt5 and the latest (6.1.x) version of QWT. this should ease the installation on a recent system quite a lot_**

 The DubinsPilot software is part of my Bachelor thesis **Implementierung eines Notlandeassistenten auf Basis von Dubins-Kurven unter Berücksichtigung des Windes**

 In this bachelor thesis an emergency landing assistant (ELA) is developed that is able to fly an aircraft in a loss of thrust emergency to a reachable emergency landing field (ELF).
 The path planning to reach this ELF is based on Dubins curves.
 The novelty concept in this thesis is the path-tracking of the autopilot component in the so called air-frame which is a reference system that moves with the wind.
 By using this air-frame reference, the path planning algorithm can operate with simple geometries such as circle segments and straight lines.
 The developed software is connected to the commercial flight simulation software X-Plane and extensive experiments are conducted to evaluate the suitability and accuracy of the air-frame based path planning and tracking in no-wind as well as in constant wind situations.